CapibaraZero/docs/docs/intro.md

 - How to create your CapibaraZero
 - Documentation about the CapibaraZero modules
-- Schematics and how to build your CapibaraZero
+- scheme and how to build your CapibaraZero
 - Roadmap

 ### Playground